Expanding and protecting parklands for communities in Melbourne’s south-east.

 Cardinia Creek Regional Parklands map

-You can enjoy the parklands listed below
+You can now enjoy the parkland areas listed below.

 Grasmere picnic area

-Visit Grasmere Picnic area at Cardinia Creek Parklands.
+Visit Grasmere Picnic area at Cardinia Creek Regional Parklands.
 Enjoy a one-kilometre walking track including views of Grasmere Creek, wetlands, farmlands and birdlife.

 Enjoy walking through this flora and fauna reserve on the east side of Cardinia Creek.
 Appreciate the high-value urban habitat for fauna, including platypus, echidnas and corellas.